 However, the above approach uses only market data for the maturity time T, while in practice market data for many intermediate maturities may also be available, and this corresponds to the multi-marginal SEP.
 While we do not pursue this direction of research in this article we emphasize that our approach yields a systematic method to address this problem.
-In particular, the general framework of super-replication results for model-independent framework now includes a number of important contributions, see [20, 26, 3, 38], and most of these papers allow for information at multiple intermediate times.
+In particular, the general framework of super-replication results for model-independent finance now includes a number of important contributions, see [3,22,29,40], and most of these papers allow for information at multiple intermediate times.

-• Martingale optimal transport
+Martingale optimal transport

-Optimal transport problems where the transport plan must satisfy additional martingale constraints have recently been investigated, e.g. in [36, 4, 7, 22, 20, 11].
-Besides having a natural interpretation in finance, such martingale transport problems are also of independent mathematical interest, for example - similarly to classical optimal transport - they have consequences for the investigation of martingale inequalities (see e.g. [9, 28, 47]).
-As observed in [5] one can gain insight into the martingale transport problem between two probabilities μ_1 and μ_2 by relating it to a Skorokhod embedding problem which may be considered as continuous time version of the martingale transport problem.
-Notably this idea can be used to recover the known solutions of the martingale optimal transport problem in a unified fashion ([39]).
+Optimal transport problems where the transport plan must satisfy additional martingale constraints have recently been investigated, e.g. the works of Dolinsky, Ekren, Gallichon, Ghoussoub, Henry-Labordere, Hobson, Juillet, Kim, Lim, Nutz, Obłoj, Soner, Tan, Touzi in [4,7-9,13,22,24,25,38].
+Besides having a natural interpretation in finance, such martingale transport problems are also of independent mathematical interest, for example - similarly to classical optimal transport - they have consequences for the investigation of martingale inequalities (see e.g. [11,30,52]).
+As observed in [5] one can gain insight into the martingale transport problem between two probabilities μ_1 and μ_2 by relating it to a Skorokhod embedding problem which may be considered as a continuous time version of the martingale transport problem.
+Notably this idea can be used to recover the known solutions of the martingale optimal transport problem in a unified fashion ([41]).

 It thus seems natural that an improved understanding of an n-marginal martingale transport problem can be obtained based on the multi-marginal Skorokhod embedding problem.
-Indeed this is exemplified in Theorem 2.16 below, where we use a multi-marginal embedding to establish an n-period version of the martingale monotone transport plan, and recover similar results to recent work of Nutz, Stebegg, and Tan [46].
+Indeed this is exemplified in Theorem 2.17 below, where we use a multi-marginal embedding to establish an n-period version of the martingale monotone transport plan, and recover similar results to recent work of Nutz et al. [49].

-• Construction of peacocks
+Construction of peacocks

-Dating back to the work of Madan-Yor [44], and studied systematically in the book of Hirsch, Profeta, Roynette and Yor [31], given a family of probability measures $(\mu_t){t\in[0,T]}$ which are increasing in convex order, a peacock (from the acronym PCOC "Processus Croissant pour l'Ordre Convexe") is a martingale such that $M_t \sim \mu_t$ for all $t \in [0,T]$.
+Dating back to the work of Madan-Yor [47], and studied in depth in the book of Hirsch et al. [33], given a family of probability measures $(\mu_t){t\in[0,T]}$ which are increasing in convex order, a peacock (from the acronym PCOC "Processus Croissant pour l'Ordre Convexe") is a martingale such that $M_t \sim \mu_t$ for all $t \in [0,T]$.
 The existence of such a process is granted by Kellerer's celebrated theorem, and typically there is an abundance of such processes.
 Loosely speaking, the peacock problem is to give constructions of such martingales.
-Often such constructions are based on Skorokhod embedding or particular martingale transport plans, and often one is further interested in producing solutions with some additional optimality properties; see for example the recent works [29, 40, 41, 35].
+Often such constructions are based on Skorokhod embedding or particular martingale transport plans, and often one is further interested in producing solutions with some additional optimality properties; see for example the recent works [31,37,42,43].